tezos/tezos/docs/introduction/alphanet_changes.rst

 - Refactor the economic protocol amendment code.
 Protocols are now compiled to functors, taking the type signature of their runtime environment as parameter.
-This simplifies the dependencies, and will allow third party developpers to instanciate economic protocols in other contexts than the node.
+This simplifies the dependencies, and will allow third party developers to instanciate economic protocols in other contexts than the node.

 - Switch from Makefiles to jbuilder, yay!